clarkjohnm/water-collection-service/README.md

 * The service will log all requests
 * The service will log request metrics

+## API Design
+The service API definition uses a **code first** approach.
+The API and resource models are maintained and annotated appropriately so an OpenAPI specification can be generated in a swaagger.json for clients to consume.
+A **code first** approach was taken so that a monlithic, multi-versioned OpenAPI specification would not have to be maintained by the service provider.
+Furthermore, maintaining an OpenAPI specification seemed to repeat the past of maintaining WSDL and XSD specifications done in the days of SOAP web services which have fallen out of favor.

 ## Online API documentation
 **http://localhost:8080/water-collection-service/api/swagger.json**

 ## Deployment details

 The deployment strategy is to create a Docker image of the service in a Java enabled base container.
+Two Docker images will automatically be created when you run `mvn clean install`.
+One image is the default and the other is for GCP.
+The dwfault image will be created with the repository `clarkjohnm/wcs` followed by the project version specified by the POM.
-The Docker image will automatically be created when you run `mvn clean install`.
-The image will be created with the repository `gcr.io/wcs-195520/wcs` followed by the version specified by the POM.
+The GCP image will be created with the repository `gcr.io/wcs-195520/wcs/gcp` followed by the project version specified by the POM.

 ### Google Cloud Configuration